dawnzs01/FlakyBuild/docs/src/main/md/bigquery.md

 ### Spring Integration

-Spring Cloud GCP BigQuery also provides a Spring Integration message handler `BigQueryFileMessageHandler`.
+Spring Framework on Google Cloud BigQuery also provides a Spring Integration message handler `BigQueryFileMessageHandler`.
 This is useful for incorporating BigQuery data loading operations in a Spring Integration pipeline.